The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 - Always eat carbohydrates and protein foods that give you energy for the trek.

-- Make sure you carry sunglasses and sunscreen to protect you from sun rays.
+- Make sure you carry sunglasses and sunscreen to protect yourself from the sun’s rays.

 Essentials Gears for Trek